If we don’t win, you don’t pay.

 Even if someone else’s negligence caused your injuries, you might still be able to sue them.
 The damages could be lowered to account for the pre-existing condition, but you can hold another person or entity responsible for aggravating it.

-Someone who interacts with you takes you as they find you, so the question of whether someone without your condition would have been injured is irrelevant.
+Someone who interacts with you takes you as they find you, so it is irrelevant whether someone without your condition would have been injured.

 That said, these cases tend to be more complex and may require the assistance of experts, so hiring an attorney may be especially important.
 (Read more about the Eggshell-Skull Rule here).